GlPortal/glPortal/COMPILE.md

 #### Windows
 Before we can start the game it is necessary to copy some dlls into our executable directory.
-You don't have to use mingw32 further below in this document you'll find instructions to compile with Visual Studio.

 ##### on 32-bit
 ```bash